QuentindiMeo/goodnight.py/README.md

 &nbsp;&nbsp; :bookmark_tabs:&nbsp; **General Information**

 - Your preferences are automatically saved upon the first launch unless specified otherwise *(see above: `-i`)*.
+  - Settings will be set based on parameters; if none is provided, they will be based on the preference file; if there is none, CLI will be ask you to set them.
 - `-b` and `-n` are mutually exclusive.
 If both are provided, the program will exit with an error.
 - A file named [source.log](./assets/source.log) serves as the default source file for phrases, emoji and nicknames.
-  - You may create your own source file *(see above: `-s`)*.
+  - You may create your own `.log` source file *(see above: `-s`)*.
 Open the default source file to see how to format it.
+  - You don't need to specify the `.log` in the source file path, the program can add it for you.
 - If nicknames are provided in said source file, they will override the `--for-whom` option.
 - As Ctrl+D cannot be caught in this script, you can use Ctrl+C to exit at any time.